 It’s easy to find popular anime recommendations for almost every genre.

-Yet with so much different anime that catches peoples’ eyes, it’s easy to overlook some real gems that don’t get the attention they deserve.
+Yet with so much anime out there, it’s easy to overlook some real gems that don’t get the attention they deserve.

 Overall we just want to be entertained.
 And any anime that has something great to enjoy, well I say it just needs more recognition.